ZirixCZ/Spellcaster/README.md

 ### user

-After creating an account and agreeing to TOS, we consider the client to be a user.
+After creating an account and agreeing to TOS, we consider the guest to be a user.
 They now have access to the application.
 They can create a **new lobby**, join an **existing lobby**, view their **profile**, view the **global leaderboard**.

 #### profile